 Dosage: 2 capsules daily preferably with meals or as directed by a healthcare professional.

 N.B.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The supplement must not be used as a substitute for a varied diet.
 Do not exceed the recommended dose.
-This product is not intended for pregnant or nursing mothers & children under 18.

 "Womens support is to me a good mix of the various ingredients that are recommended to reduce the symptoms of menopause.
 I myself find that the hot flushes are significantly reduced when I take the supplement and it is great to be able to settle for a single supplement to get the effect instead of many different ones. "